josepmariall/poverty_and_heart_disease/README.md

 This project has been undertaken complying with a code of [ethics](https://github.com/titoniubo/Canine_classifier/blob/master/Code%20of%20ethics.txt)

-### Acknowledgments
-This project is done thanks to information obtained from [Udacity](https://eu.udacity.com/course/deep-learning-nanodegree--nd101)

 ### License
 This project is under Copyright © 2019 Josep Maria Niubo.
-It is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/titoniubo/Canine_classifier/blob/master/License.txt) file
+It is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/titoniubo/poverty_and_heart_disease/blob/master/License.txt) file